WindJammer6/28.-TaniBoss/README.md

 The challenge of this hackathon was to create a website application using Streamlit and machine learning to help local businesses (we visited a cafe, paving factory and farm) in Gunung Anyar, Surabaya, Indonesia.

 Created a functional prototype Streamlit website application to help out a local farm business (particularly about finding the optimal conditions for hydroponic farming of spinaches), titled '**TaniBoss!**' ('Tani' comes from 'Petani', which is Indonesian for 'Farmer').
 It contains the features:
-- A simple prediction and farming conditions recommendation machine learning model to optimise crop yield
+- A simple prediction and farming conditions recommendation machine learning model to optimise crop yield (using the Multiple Variable Linear Regression (MVLR) machine learning algorithm)

   This
 - A forum for local farmers